 Badlands Loop Trail is a 18.8 mile moderately trafficked loop trail located near Bend, Oregon that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until October.
 Horses are also able to use this trail.

-400 ft canyon, petroglyphs, lava buttes, lots &lots of solitude Starting at the trailhead, walk north along the trail along the sandy jeep trail.
+Starting at the trailhead, walk north along the trail along the sandy jeep trail.
 The trail is fairly stark for about three miles.
 I startled three deer while hiking, jackrabbits abound and the coyotes howl in the nighttime.
 When you come upon Badlands Rock, you will need to skirt it unless you come between oct31st-mar1st because of the nest of a mated pair of protected prairie falcons.
-I hiked it in february, and when I crested the peak of Badlands Rock, I could see the snow capped peaks of the cascades in the distance.
+I hiked it in February, and when I crested the peak of Badlands Rock, I could see the snow capped peaks of the cascades in the distance.
 A red tailed hawk keened at me as it flew overhead.
-Take the left fork of the dirt road and follow it untill it tees.
+Take the left fork of the dirt road and follow it until it T's.
 At the T take the left fork, unless you want to follow a gorge made from a raised lava seam.
 Follow the dirt road back to your trailhead.
 From the trailhead go back to the paved road, about .5 miles take the jeep trail to the left, follow it to the mouth of Dry River Gorge.
 Petroglyphs are hidden in old caves along the canyon.

 This trail gives you a real taste of the central Oregon dessert.
 Mostly level and sand to take home in your shoes